compwron/compwron.github.io/_posts/2016-02-06-code-name-origins.md

 Classification: wordplay / domain reference

 ## Mezzanine

 Origin: a reference to the project [mez](https://github.com/compwron/mez) a predecessor with some of the same aims

-Source: "cause your Zendo project which inspired me was called "mez" and I like my project names to be English words
+Source: [conversation with zdavis](http://zackmdavis.net/blog/) "(Because the) Zendo project which inspired me was called "mez" and I like my project names to be English words

 Classification: wordplay / domain reference

 ## [Mez](https://github.com/compwron/mez)